-Since 2007, there have been a total of 28,291 cases of sex trafficking reported in the United States.
+According to the Polaris Project, there were 10,949 cases of human trafficking reported in 2018 to their National Hotline.
+It is the highest amount in a single year since Polaris began operating the hotline in 2007.
 However, victims hardly use civil litigation to hold traffickers or businesses accountable.
 This is because many survivors of sex trafficking don’t realize that they have options.
 It is important to understand that civil litigation is another avenue for survivors of human trafficking to regain power over their lives.

 Victims often live under cruel conditions and traffickers threaten theirs or their family’s lives if they attempt an escape.
 These tactics serve traffickers in keeping their victims enslaved.
 However, even when a victim manages to break free and go to the police, their perpetrators may not be punished.
 This is why civil litigation is so important to human trafficking.

 In 2003, Congress passed a law that allows victims of trafficking to recover civil damages in federal courts.
 The goal of such legislation is to ultimately penalize the full range of human trafficking offenses.
 Essentially, any entity who benefited financially or received value from participation in a venture that they knew or should have known human trafficking was occurring can be held liable.

 Many victims and attorneys overlook the value of civil litigation.
 But civil litigation is an important and powerful tool in assisting victims on their road to recovery.
 While victims sometimes receive restitution in criminal cases, their damages may sometimes exceed the amount awarded.
 However, in a civil case victims have a better chance of recovering compensation that will cover the costs of medical treatment, counseling and other damages.
 Moreover, civil litigation forces offenders to answer directly to a victim.
 This can make a victim feel empowered and restore a sense of self.